Content of the audio

 - If you don’t know something, it’s okay to say so.
 Audiences see it like you are like them.

 - Risk.
 Try new things.
 When you get out of your comfort zone, you could find something new.

 - Be funny, but be careful there is a fine line between funny and not funny.

 - Have fun

-The radio personality or DJ has to be unique, have his own point of view about things, an exclusive point of view, controversial point of view and a funny point of view about things.
-The purpose of this personality or DJ is to get a emotional reaction of his listeners.
+The radio personality or DJ has to be unique, have his own point of view about things, an exclusive point of view, a controversial point of view and a funny point of view about things.
+The purpose of this personality or DJ is to get an emotional reaction from his listeners.
 While it may be the music or the news that first touches a listener, I believe emotions are what move people, touch their emotions in a good way and they will follow you.